lionell/gtfs-eval/README.md

 It's fairly easy to design a way to collect an aggregate data internaly based on the information tracked by these cards.

-As an example we've generated 10K random trips uniformly sampled from the GTFS feed for [Linz, Austria][linz].
+There's a huge body of psychological research done explaining population travel patterns based on social behavior.
+As an example we've generated 10K random trips between uniformly sampled stops from the GTFS feed for [Linz, Austria][linz] public transportation.

 See `profile.csv` in the current repo: